chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/gas-solid-spouted-cylinder-bed/gas-solid-spouted-cylinder-bed.rst

 ---------------------------
 Running the DEM Simulation
 ---------------------------
-Launching the simulation is as simple as specifying the executable name and the parameter file.
 Assuming that the ``lethe-particles`` executable is within your path, the simulation can be launched in parallel as follows:

 .. code-block:: text
   :class: copy-button